josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 <<dd_graph: replace>>

 The range in the middle is all households which we predict to have intercepts not distinguishable from zero.
-We can see that most of the random intercept's confidenced intervals cross with the exception of very few large values and a larger chunk of small values.
+We can see that most of the random intercept's confidence intervals cross with the exception of very few large values and a larger chunk of small values.

-So households tended to have slightly higher random intercepts (even though most aren't distinguishable from 0), but there's a sizeable chunk whose random intercept is quite low:
+So households tended to have slightly higher random intercepts (even though most aren't distinguishable from 0), but there's a size-able chunk whose random intercept is quite low:

 ~~~~